uq-eresearch/miletus-partyTester/README.md

 ------------

-1. Edit the `lib/partyTester/config.rb` file to set a unique prefix string and identifier type for the deployment.
-Note: this is very important to ensure that the test records do not clash with test records created by other contributors.
+1. Edit the `lib/partyTester/config.rb` file to set a unique prefix base string and identifier type for the deployment.
+Note: this is very important to ensure that the test records do not clash with test records created by other deployments or contributors.

 2. Install gems: